IAMconsortium/pyam/doc/source/data.rst

 The standard output format is the IAMC-style "wide format", see the example above.
-This format can be accessed using :meth:`pyam.IamDataFrame.timeseries`, which returns a :class:`pandas.DataFrame` with the index :code:`pyam.IAMC_IDX = ['model', 'scenario', 'region', 'variable', 'unit']` and the years as columns.
+This format can be accessed using :meth:`pyam.IamDataFrame.timeseries`, which returns a :class:`pandas.DataFrame` with the index :code:`pyam.IAMC_IDX = ['model', 'scenario', 'region', 'variable', 'unit']` and the timesteps as columns.

 .. _`docs`: https://pandas.pydata.org/pandas-docs/stable/reference/frame.html